Travelling along the endless Argentine Atlantic coast, Puerto Santa Cruz is a perfect spot for a stopover.

 Where to Stay

 There are two or three guesthouses in Puerto Santa Cruz, however, I stayed in a privately rented room which was really excellent.
 Alojamiento Flores del Alma belongs to a lovely couple.
-It’s actually small, one-bedroom apartments with a full bathroom, a small living room, and a fully equipped kitchen.
+It’s actually a small, one-bedroom apartment with a full bathroom, a small living room, and a fully equipped kitchen.